michael-milette/moodle-filter_filtercodes/README.md

 # Limitations

+* Be aware that enabling the Moodle "Download course content" feature may not process some tags correctly or at all through Moodle filters.
+As a result, tags may be displayed instead of content.
+This is a known Moodle issue [MDL-72894](https://tracker.moodle.org/browse/MDL-72894) which will hopefully be resolved in the near future.
 * Do not use [For use in courses](#for-use-in-courses) type tags inside your course summary.
 Course listings and course descriptions pages are not displayed within the context of a course.
 These only work properly within courses.
 Keep context in mind.
 * The {langx xx}{/langx} tag only supports inline text, not blocks of text.
 * Unpredictable results may occur if you interweave HTML code with {FilterCodesTag} tags.